andreamorgar/poesIA/README.md

 ## Poem genetator 📚🤯
 Here a visualization of the generator performance with streamlit.
-Given a words.... it generates a beutiful poem in Spanish✨✨✨✨
+Given some words.... it generates a beautiful poem in Spanish✨✨✨✨

 ![wordcloud](images/poem_generator.png)

 ## Exploratory Data Analysis 🔎🔎

 We generated an overview of the whole data.
-We analysis the scope and length of the vocabulary involved, generating some visualizations ☁️☁️☁️
+We analyze the scope and length of the vocabulary involved, generating some nice visualizations ☁️☁️☁️

 ![wordcloud](images/wordcloud.jpg)